 Small and cute, Viper Geckos make a great Exotic Pet or an addition to any collection.
 They can only be found in hot, dry habitats within small areas of Pakistan.

 Viper Geckos are very easy to keep and are an ideal addition to any collection.
 Due to this species being small and nocturnal, you can keep them in a plastic container with a heat mat under one side.
-Use kitchen towel or fine children’s playing sand as a substrate , if the latter, make sure this stays clean and dry.
+Use deser sand or Leo Life as a substrate , as this is more natural.
+Make sure this stays clean and dry.
 Plenty of hides should be provided in both hot and cool ends of the enclosure.

 These little Geckos can tackle quite large prey, so don’t let their size fool you.
 Ideally, keep them on smaller foods to help prevent compaction.
 Hatchlings Viper Geckos will eat fruit flies and hatchling crickets and will slowly move up the sized crickets as they grow.
 Adults will take 3rd/4th black crickets and small locusts.
 Try to vary their diet and also dust their food with a vitamin supplement once a week.
 Dust young Viper Geckos live food more frequently.